jackbaty/daily.baty.net-hugo/content/post/2021/2021-12-15-Wednesday.md

 [Ode to the joy of the Leica M10 - Macfilos](https://www.macfilos.com/2021/12/15/ode-to-the-joy-of-the-leica-m10/)

 > You can be fast with an M-Leica without perishing from stress.

+OMG OMG OMG!
+I'll watch anything with Nicolas Cage in it, and this is Nick all the way down:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/OT_aDZc3vXY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+["Oh for crying out loud" is right.](https://github.com/scripting/drummerSupport/issues/134) Again and again, we learn the same lesson.
+I can't be near it for too long.

 [//]: # "Exported with love from a post written in Org mode"
 [//]: # "- https://github.com/kaushalmodi/ox-hugo"